xBimTeam/XbimWebUI/README.md

 ## Getting Involved

-If you'd like to get involved and contribute to this project, please contact the Project Coordinator, [Steve Lockley](https://github.com/SteveLockley).
+If you'd like to get involved and contribute to this project, please contact [Martin Cerny](https://www.linkedin.com/in/martin-cerny/) or the Project Coordinator([Steve Lockley](https://www.linkedin.com/in/prof-stephen-lockley-a1984614/)).